jtmoore177/Omega-1.0/README.md

 1M runs → our universe is #487,291 (n_s=0.9643, CMB peak=5512).

 ## What It Currently Does
-Test runs with Grok AI
+Test runs with Grok AI-
-Nothing
+Nothing-
 Teach, hopefully

 ## Takeaways
 Fundamentally flawed

 Learn fundamentals

 Keep AI out of Thinking

 Intro to Github

 Intro to Colab